 Individuals and families most often file Chapter 7 bankruptcy or Chapter 13 bankruptcy.
 Both of these chapters can provide debt relief from payday loans.
 The majority of people get to keep all or most of their assets through the bankruptcy process.
 Depending on your financial situation, filing for bankruptcy may be a good option to handle your debt problems with payday loans, credit card debt, and other debts.

-By contrast, a Chapter 13 bankruptcy is a reorganization of debts and creates a 3 to 5 year repayment plan.
+By contrast, a Chapter 13 bankruptcy is a reorganization of debts and creates a 3-5 year repayment plan.
 You may pay back all, most, or some of your debts through your Chapter 13 payments.
 Chapter 13 allows you to pay off your non-dischargeable debts.
 Any balances on payday loans will be erased at the end of a successful Chapter 13 when the bankruptcy court enters the bankruptcy discharge order.
-Similarly to Chapter 7, you’ll never have to pay back payday loans that were discharged in your bankruptcy.
+Similar to Chapter 7, you’ll never have to pay back payday loans that were discharged in your bankruptcy.

 It’s generally a good idea to wait at least 90 days after taking out a payday loan before filing for bankruptcy.
 Payday loans or a cash advance taken out within 90 days of filing for bankruptcy can create problems.
 A payday lender could file an adversary proceeding with the bankruptcy court challenging the dischargeability of the payday loan debts you owe them.
 This means that the bankruptcy court could find that you had no intention of paying back the loan and it can rule the debt nondischargeable – meaning you would have to pay back the payday loan debt even after bankruptcy.
 If you wait 90 days after your last payday loan before filing for bankruptcy, you’re likely to avoid this possibility.